 The white textural bark on birch trees makes these logs perfect for rustic decorating.
 Compared to other types of trees, birch tend to have a shorter lifespan, making them relatively accessible.
 Living in Wisconsin, I have easy access to birch trees as they are often found fallen in the woods.
 However, city trees need regular trimming…perfect time to snatch them for decorating purposes!

-Let’s get to the pictorial ides.
+Let’s get to the pictorial ideas.
 These are meant to give you ideas.
 Be sure to add your personal touch based on the materials you have and your unique decorative style.

 Bringing the Outdoors In

 Welcome your guests with this easy-to-make birch log candle holder on your porch.
 This “yule tide” log has multiple uses and is completely unique.
 To create the candle holes, my husband used a hole saw to make the hole cut, and then chipped out the circular hole.
 Select a candle color that is appropriate for the season: orange for fall, red or green for Christmas, etc. I inserted a glass votive holder into the hole to hold the candle.
 Any size candle can be used, just be sure to have an appropriate candle holder to prevent accidental fires.
 These logs have many uses, such as: